ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

         }
     }
     ```

-    To continue, go back to the application's root directory.
+1. Go back to the application's root directory.

 1. Open `mbed_app.json` again, and add the library to the `"requires"` field: